liferay/liferay-docs/develop/tutorials/articles/30-opensocial-gadgets/02-sending-pubsub-messages-between-gadgets-and-portlets.markdown

 ---

 We will now dive into the source code and analyze how this interaction is accomplished.
-First, we'll look at the contents of the *Google Maps* XML file *GoogleMapsPublisher.xml*:
+First, we'll look at the contents of the Google Map XML file *GoogleMapsPublisher.xml*:

 	<?xml version="1.0" encoding="UTF-8" ?>